manureta/suite/docs/usermanual/source/processing/processes/raster/polygonextraction.rst

    *gs:PolygonExtraction*

 This approach is useful if the layer contains areas of several contiguous cells with the same value.
-The process can also perform a reclassification to group cells within a set of ranges so they are considered as belonging to the same class, which is useful when working with a DEM (digital elevation model), a type of raster where neighbor pixels usually don't share the same values.
+The process can also perform a reclassification to group cells within a set of ranges so they are considered as belonging to the same class, which is useful when working with grid coverages such as a DEM (digital elevation model), which contain a continuous (non-discrete) variable, where neighbor pixels usually don't share the same values.

 .. figure:: img/polygonextraction2.png